-I had recommitted my life to Christ as an older teen after years of riding the fence between wanting to be a Christian and wanting to control my own life, but I remember the moment in a Beth Moore Bible study when I finally understood what true forgiveness was.
-I vividly remember the moment when I first heard Beth ,another Christian woman, admit to being sexually abused as a child, and then making sinful choices because of that abuse.
+I vividly remember the moment when I first heard Beth, another Christian woman, admit to being sexually abused as a child, and then making sinful choices because of that abuse.
 I had never had another Christian women openly share this, and as it was my testimony, it touched me in the deepest part of my heart.
 I wasn't alone.

 I remember the moments when Beth made me laugh so hard I cried, then turned around crying over how the Holy Spirit led to a new beauty of scripture.
 I fell in love with Scripture in her studies in a way I didn't know was possible.

 Fast Forward: My home church had finally decided to do a Beth Moore video study.
 I was so excited because it had been several years since I had been able to participate in a Beth Study.
 The first video played, and it was like coming home.
-She made me laugh, she made me cry, she made me see truth in Scriptures.
+She made me laugh, she made me cry, she made me fall in love with the Word of God.

 I couldn't imagine somebody not seeing the truths that the Holy Spirit had revealed through that video.
-Before the first women had stared complaining, I was in the process of wiping tears away from the revelations God had brought me through the teaching.
+The Bible and his truths had be lovingly taught and the words treasured.
 Her loudness and movement was excitement for God's Word!
 My gratitude for The Word and the heartbreak at these women was overwhelming in equal measure.

 I was so shocked that it took me several minutes to regain my composure to finally ask the group, "Did you have any problem with anything she actually said?"
 Not one of them was able to come up with a single complaint about her content.

-God's still small voice reminded me in that moment of the many times I had gotten closer to Him in a Beth Moore study.
-Their dislike did not cancel out those moments.
-Their grumbling did not invalidate the tears of joy I had been crying only five minutes before during her teaching.
+God's still small voice reminded my loudly beating heart of the many times I had gotten closer to Him in a Beth Moore study.
+Their dislike did not cancel out the moments I had spent in God's presence.
+Their grumbling did not invalidate the tears of joy I had been crying only a few minutes before during her teaching.
 Her loudness was a evidence of her joy in The Word of God, not a character flaw.

 I am not for everyone.
 Beth is also not for everyone, but she is for me.
 God designed this women who was excited to excite us loud girls.
 He healed her in the same ways I needed healing, then gave her the ability and platform to share that healing.